Operation Hope Not: Origin and development

 Planning for the funeral of Winston Churchill began after the prime minister had a major stroke in 1953.
 The incident at a party at Downing Street was kept secret by the family.
 Queen Elizabeth II was among the few who were informed.
 It was the Queen who insisted that a funeral plan should be prepared should the time come.
 The venue for lying in state was set in 1957.
 Writing to the Duke of Norfolk, George Cholmondeley, 5th Marquess of Cholmondeley and the Lord Great Chamberlain, mentioned that Westminster Hall would be the place.
-The actual plan was initiated in 1958, as indicated in a letter from Anthony Montague Browne, Churchill's private secretary, to Lady Churchill in the summer of 1958, which stated:
+The actual plan was initiated in 1958 and was undertaken by the Duke of Norfolk, as the Earl Marshal, to be the grandest state funeral for a person outside the royal family since that of Arthur Wellesley, 1st Duke of Wellington.
+A letter from Anthony Montague Browne, Churchill's private secretary, to Lady Churchill in the summer of 1958, explained the initiation:

 The Queen has intimated that, if it is in accordance with the wishes of the family, there should be plans for Sir Winston to have a State Funeral, and that the Duke of Norfolk, as Earl Marshal, should be responsible for them.

 It is suggested that there should be a Lying in State in Westminster Hall followed by the Service at St Paul's Cathedral.
 This is thought to be more fitting than Westminster Abbey, as St Paul's has the precedents of comparatively recent great national heroes, such as Horatio Nelson, 1st Viscount Nelson and the Duke of Wellington.
 Thereafter there would be a small private interment service at Chartwell.

 I have not told the Duke of Norfolk of Sir Winston's wish to be buried at Chartwell, but the Duke was assuming that it would be in the country (he supposed Blenheim [Blenheim Palace was the birthplace and ancestral home of Churchill]) although Westminster Abbey had offered itself.